Sexual Trauma Therapy

 Internet-based therapy

-Getting face-to-face counseling can be intimidating for some people.
+Getting face-to-face therapy can be intimidating for some people.
 In addition, leaving home, navigating transportation, and waiting in a waiting room can feel overwhelming and cost a lot.
 With studies showing that many individuals feel most comfortable at home, online therapy can provide a unique solution.

 If you feel unsure about the effectiveness of online therapy, note that studies have found online cognitive-behavioral therapy especially effective for treating symptoms of PTSD and co-morbid depression.
-Clients can benefit from these treatments at any time and change their counselor if they don't feel a connection with their match.
+Clients can benefit from these treatments at any time and change their therapist if they don't feel a connection with their match.

 Takeaway